mvolkmann/blog/src/progressive-web-apps.md

 This opens a window with three tabs at the top ...
 "Console", "Sources", and "Network".

+Output from `console` methods like `console.log` do not appear in the Web Inspector Console.
+Instead they appear in the Console tab of the service worker window.

 Safari does not provide an easy way to unregister service workers.
 To unregister all of them for a given site, browse the site, open the "Web Inspector", click the "Console" tab, and enter the following code.